numba/llvmlite/docs/source/binding/targets.rst

    Returns a dictionary-like object indicating the CPU features for current architecture and whether they are enabled for this CPU.
 The key-value pairs are the feature name as string and a boolean indicating whether the feature is available.
-The returned value is an instance of ``CpuFeatures`` class, which adds a new method ``.flatten()`` for returning a string stuiable for use as the "features" argument to ``Target.create_target_machine()``.
+The returned value is an instance of ``FeatureMap`` class, which adds a new method ``.flatten()`` for returning a string stuiable for use as the "features" argument to ``Target.create_target_machine()``.